httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 https://proxy.example/{?target_host,tcp_port,target_port,
                         target,ipproto,dns}
 ~~~
-{: title="Example multipurpose template for a combined TCP, UDP, and IP proxy and DoH server"}
+{: title="Example multipurpose template that allows the client to infer support for TCP, UDP, and IP proxying, and for DNS over HTTPS"}

+To allow correct inference of the proxy's capabilities, multipurpose templates for general use MUST only contain variable names specified by the proxy's supported standards.
+Note that the "connect-ip" protocol has no mandatory variable names, so a proxy's support for "connect-ip" cannot always be inferred from the template's contents.

 # Security Considerations